 When I put the typewriter out, it most obviously needed to be at work.
-So I typed my favorite quote on a sheet of paper.

 There comes a special moment in everyone's life, a moment for which that person was born.
 That special opportunity, when he seizes it, will fulfill his mission--a mission for which he is uniquely qualified.
 In that moment, he finds greatness.
 It is his finest hour.